Patrick McKenna: Is The O.J. Simpson Investigator Now Casey Anthony’s Boyfriend?

 Patrick McKenna helped Casey Anthony beat her infamous murder charge, and now the noted investigator could be her live-in boyfriend.

 A new interview released this week revealed that Casey has been living with the private investigator in a home in West Palm Beach, Florida.
-The interview with The Associated Press was the first time in years that Anthony has spoken on the record, and the story also revealed her living situation.
+The interview with the Associated Press was the first time in years that Anthony has spoken on the record, and the story also revealed her living situation.

 “Anthony lives in the South Florida home of Patrick McKenna, a private detective who was the lead investigator on her defense team.
 She also works for him, doing online social media searches and other investigative work.
 McKenna was also the lead investigator for OJ Simpson, when he was accused of killing his wife and acquitted; Anthony said she’s become fascinated with the case, and there are ‘a lot of parallels’ to her own circumstances.”